adhikareeprayush/JS-Advanced/Introduction/what-is-js.md

-Sure!
-Here's an enhanced version with emojis and a more engaging format:

----

 # 🚀 JavaScript: A Popular Programming Language

 **JavaScript** is one of the most popular programming languages today.
 Programs written in JavaScript are called **scripts**.
 These scripts can be linked inside HTML documents and load automatically when the document loads. 🌐